GitauHarrison/custom-user-roles-in-flask/README.md

 The frustrations from **attempt 1** forced me to check the SQLAlchemy documentation for a way around this.
 I learnt of the concept of _joined table inheritance_.
 It was exactly what I was looking for.
 I even wrote a whole [article](https://github.com/GitauHarrison/notes/blob/master/databases/99_joined_table_inheritance.md) about this life-saving concept.
 The idea behind joined table inheritance is this:

 >- If the models have some common colums, say username, email and password, it is best to create a model called User that define these columns.
 >- Then, create additonal models that define the specific columns in each model.
-For example, a Teacher table will have the 'course' column whereas the Student mmodel will have a model-specific column called 'school'.
+For example, a Teacher table will have the 'course' column whereas the Student model will have a model-specific column called 'school'.
->- The User model with common columns act as the base class from which the Teacher, Student, and Admin models will inherit.
+>- The User model with common columns acts as the base class from which the Teacher, Student, and Admin models will inherit.
 >- The tables are configured using mappers and identified using a discriminator column